-Indigenous medical student Tionne Seden has been awarded the prestigious President’s Prize from the Australian College of Rural and Remote Medicine (ACRRM) for her commitment to rural medicine.
+Medical student Tionne Seden from the Torres Strait has been awarded the prestigious President’s Prize from the Australian College of Rural and Remote Medicine (ACRRM) for her commitment to rural medicine.

 The Prize provides Tionne with all expenses-paid entry to the premier Rural Medicine Australia (RMA) conference, being held on the Gold Coast in October.
 She will also have the opportunity to meet with College President Dr Ewen McPhee and other key stakeholders at the event.